SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-6-more-meat-on-the-bone.markdown

 - xna-2d-tutorials
 ---

-&nbsp;

 Technorati Tags: [xna](http://technorati.com/tags/xna)

-When I started doing this section, it was meant to be quick and short as an intermission is supposed to be.&nbsp; The theory behind dynamic controls itself is quite simple and it is implementation fairly easy, unless you are like me and want to go that little bit further and add some flair.
+When I started doing this section, it was meant to be quick and short as an intermission is supposed to be.
+The theory behind dynamic controls itself is quite simple and it is implementation fairly easy, unless you are like me and want to go that little bit further and add some flair.

-&nbsp;

-So this little intermission has grown a fair bit.&nbsp; So read on.
+So this little intermission has grown a fair bit.
+So read on.

 The code for this section will be posted after the next post.